khoih-prog/ESP_WiFiManager/README.md

     Serial.println("\nConfiguration portal requested.");
     digitalWrite(PIN_LED, LED_ON); // turn the LED on by making the voltage LOW to tell us we are in configuration mode.

 		//Local intialization.
-Once its business is done, there is no need to keep it around ESP_WiFiManager ESP_wifiManager;
+Once its business is done, there is no need to keep it around
+		// Use this to default DHCP hostname to ESP8266-XXXXXX or ESP32-XXXXXX
+    // ESP_WiFiManager ESP_wifiManager;
+		// Use this to personalize DHCP hostname (RFC952 conformed) ESP_WiFiManager ESP_wifiManager("Personalized-HostName");

+	  ESP_wifiManager.setMinimumSignalQuality(-1);

     //Check if there is stored WiFi router/password credentials.
     //If not found, device will remain in configuration mode until switched off via webserver.
     Serial.print("Opening configuration portal. ");